Sunny Isles Beach Real Estate

 A multi-billion renaissance in the past two decades has brought in dazzling new residential developments, including ultra-luxury condominiums, brand-named condos, and world-class condominium towers.
 But along with a more sophisticated image, Sunny Isles Beach, Florida remains a tropical town where friendly residents and visitors from all over the world enjoy bountiful shopping, equisite dining, ample recreational amenities, and of course, the beautiful beaches.

 - Beautiful Year-Round Weather & Active Lifestyle; One of the biggest reasons people love living in Sunny Isles Beach is the weather and healthy way of living.
 With an average temperature of 78 degrees and over 200 sunny days per year, it’s no wonder so many people want to call this place home.
-And, with plenty of outdoor activities available like golfing, tennis, fishing, and swimming, it’s easy to stay active outdoors and enjoy the beautiful weather.
-Of course, one of the biggest attractions of Sunny Isles Beach is the beach itself.
+And, with plenty of outdoor activities available, like golfing, tennis, fishing, and swimming, it’s easy to stay active outdoors and enjoy the beautiful weather.
+Of course, the beach is one of the biggest attractions of Sunny Isles Beach.
 With over two miles of white sand beaches and crystal-clear waters, it’s easy to see why so many people are drawn to “Florida's Riviera."
-Residents are steps from the water, and they will be able to enjoy the beaches, and bay with boating, fishing, shopping, dining and so much more.
-If you just want to relax, swim and sunbath, you can do that as well.
-Residents also enjoy spending some time at Oleta River State Park where camping, biking, kayaking, & fishing are 7 minutes over the Causeway.
+Residents are steps from the water and can enjoy the beaches and bay with boating, fishing, shopping, dining, and so much more.
+If you want to simply relax, swim and sunbathe, you can also do that.
+Residents also enjoy spending some time at Oleta River State Park, where camping, biking, kayaking, & fishing is 7 minutes over the Causeway.
 You can spend time shopping at some of the boutique stores in the area and dining at great eateries.
-The majority of these destination spots are right on Collins Avenue, with a high walk-score no matter where you live in Sunny Isles Beach.
+The majority of these destination spots are right on Collins Avenue, with a high walk score no matter where you live in Sunny Isles Beach.

-- Residential Condos & Homes; Whether you’re looking for an oceanfront condo, a townhome, trophy penthouse, or a luxurious single-family home for a growing family, Sunny Isles Beach has a variety of residential housing options to suit a wide range of budgets.
-And, with new construction developments happening all over the beachfront community, there are plenty of opportunities to find the perfect new home or an investment property.
+- Residential Condos & Homes; Whether you’re looking for an oceanfront condo, a townhome, a trophy penthouse, or a luxurious single-family home for a growing family, Sunny Isles Beach has a variety of residential housing options to suit a wide range of budgets.
+And, with new construction developments happening all over the beachfront community, there are plenty of opportunities to find the perfect new home or investment property.
 When you are searching for a great place to live in the Miami area, consider the benefits that Sunny Isles Beach real estate can offer.
 It has a lovely beachfront location, plenty to keep you busy, and a friendly environment for the entire family.
 You will find plenty of different options that should be able to meet your aesthetic and size requirements with spacious oceanfront condos and prestigious homes & penthouses.
 Residents of Sunny Isles Beach will find that commuting for work is simple, being close to Aventura, Downtown Miami, Brickell, and South Beach locations.
-It only takes 30 minutes to reach Fort Lauderdale, so either choice of airports is helpful for frequent travelers.
+It only takes 30 minutes to reach Fort Lauderdale, so either choice of airport is helpful for frequent travelers.
 In addition to having all of these fantastic things to see and do, the place also happens to be a great place to call home with a large family.
-It has a small-town feel despite being so close to the energy & excitement of all things Miami.
+Despite being so close to the energy & excitement of all things Miami, it has a small-town feel.

 - A Diverse Population; Sunny Isles Beach is a community that's rich in diversity and culture.
 The influence of Latin American, European, and Asian cultures can be seen throughout the area, from the fantastic food to the art.
 And, with a population that is over 60% foreign-born, Sunny Isles Beach is truly a melting pot of many cultures.
 With people from all over the world calling Sunny Isles Beach their home, it’s easy to find a sense of community while sharing a global perspective from diversity and languages.